 We must record every half-day absence as AUTHORISED or UNAUTHORISED.
 This is why we always need information about the cause of any absence.
-Types of absence that are likely to be authorised are illness, emergencies, medical or dental appointments that unavoidably fall in school time and we have been notified.
+Types of absence that are likely to be authorised are illness, emergencies, medical or dental appointments that unavoidably fall in school time.